You are here

 Required for scholarship consideration:

-SAT or ACT test scores
+SAT or ACT test scores (Required for ALL US citizens regardless of country of schooling)

 Official certified copies of your previous academic records (transcripts) are required.
 All records should be submitted with original stamps.
 For the following countries, only the official English language transcript is required: